For a strong customer experience, contact centers need to adopt an agile approach to support. Lean on these customer experience statistics.

 11. Reducing contact center calls by 200,000, enabled one Medallia client in the insurance industry to reduce employee work hours by 16,000, enabling the company to reassign more than 10 FTEs to other tasks.

-When web and mobile app experiences are broken, confusing, or incomplete, it’s only inevitable that customer call and other customer support volume will increase.
+Why it Matters: When web and mobile app experiences are broken, confusing, or incomplete, customer calls will increase.
 Companies that take the time to address underlying causes — such as by fixing bugs or adding helpful FAQs or how-to videos — can improve digital self service, reduce call volume and save costs.
-Inaction, on the other hand, could lead to the unfortunate scenario where customers keep experiencing — and contact center teams continue to field questions about — the same exact issues over and over again.
+Proactively improving these experiences by leveraging social listening or text analytics to extract the questions and pain points customers truly want answers to will help prevent repeat issues.

 As these customer experience stats show, organizations have the potential to unlock and share insights captured within call centers and share them company-wide to improve a myriad of customer channels, from in-store and delivery to mobile and online.